 - A. Lack of or Inadequate Documentation Around the OMB A-123 Program.
 DLA has not documented the end-to-end process to oversee and monitor the enterprise-level risks and controls, including the OMB A-123 program.
-Specifically, DLA has not performed and documented a sufficient risk assessment at the enterprise and business process level to assess and document reporting matters, such as the complexity of programs, accounting estimates, related-party transactions and the extent of manual processes; a complete and accurate population of its assessable units, business processes and relevant controls that are responsive to and mitigate risks including fraud risks; and an assessment and plan for timely remediation of audit findings. - B. Lack of or Inadequate Controls Around System-Generated Reports.
-DLA lacks or has inadequate controls to verify the accuracy and completeness of system-generated reports required in the execution of controls.

-- C. Insufficient Oversight and Monitoring of Third-Party Service Providers.
+Specifically, DLA has not performed and documented a sufficient risk assessment at the enterprise and business process level to assess and document reporting matters, such as the complexity of programs, accounting estimates, related-party transactions and the extent of manual processes; a complete and accurate population of its assessable units, business processes and relevant controls that are responsive to and mitigate risks, including fraud risks; and an assessment and plan for timely remediation of audit findings. - B. Lack of or Inadequate Controls Around System-Generated Reports.
+DLA lacks or has inadequate controls to verify the accuracy and completeness of system-generated reports required in the execution of controls. - C. Insufficient Oversight and Monitoring of Third-Party Service Providers.
 Service organizations undergo examinations of internal controls over systems and processes supporting their customers.
-The results of these examinations are documented in SOC 1 reports and include the independent service auditor's report, the service organization's management assertions and identified Complementary User Entity Controls (CUECs) that users of the service organization (e.g., DLA) should have in place to supplement the service organization's internal controls.
+The results of these examinations are documented in SOC 1 reports and include the independent service auditor's report, the service organization's management assertions and identified Complementary User Entity Controls (CUECs) that users of the service organization (e.g., DLA and its suballottees) should have in place to supplement the service organization's internal controls.
 DLA does not perform sufficient oversight and monitoring of SOC 1 reports and does not sufficiently design, implement or monitor CUECs over its service providers. - D. Insufficient Oversight and Monitoring of Funding Executed by Others.
-Review controls are not designed effectively to monitor the execution of funding allotted to the Defense Microelectronic Activity (DMEA) and awarded to grantees through the Procurement Technical Assistance Center (PTAC) programs.
+Review controls are not designed effectively to monitor for example, the execution of funding awarded to grantees for the Procurement Technical Assistance Center (PTAC) program or allotted to the Defense Microelectronic Activity (DMEA) for the procurement of inventory.
 Specifically, DLA does not perform a sufficient review of transactions that are recorded on their financial statements.